redhat-cop/ansible_rekey_variables/README.md

 # vaulted_inventory
-A collection to manage vaulted inventories.
-It helps you to rekey all encrypted variables in the inventory repository.
-Also can be used to key variables that want to be encrypted.
+A collection for managing vaulted Ansible inventories.
+It helps to rekey all encrypted variables in the inventory repository.
+Can also be used to encrypt variables from clear text.

 ## Name
 rekey_variable project for encrypted variables.

 ## Description

-While `ansible-vault` has a rekey option to change the vault password, `ansible-vault encrypt_string` doesn't not have an option.
-The aim of this collection is to automate changing vault passwords for all encrypted variables under the inventory group_vars and host_vars.
+While `ansible-vault` has a rekey option to change the vault password, `ansible-vault encrypt_string` doesn't have an option.
+The goal of this collection is to automate changing vault passwords for all encrypted variables under the inventory group_vars and host_vars.

-You can find more details in this [link](https://docs.ansible.com/ansible/latest/user_guide/vault.html#creating-encrypted-variables) related encrypted variables.
+More details can be found in this [link](https://docs.ansible.com/ansible/latest/user_guide/vault.html#creating-encrypted-variables) on encrypted variables.

 ## Example for encrypted variable
 ----
-Simply run the below command for the variable that you want to encrypt then enter the new vault password.
+Simply run the command below for the variable you want to encrypt, then enter the new vault password.
 You can use this output in your inventory to store variables as encrypted.

 ````bash
 ----